Skip to content

 // Define a key with a descriptive label

-const AudioMixerKey = ServiceKey<AudioMixer>("AudioMixer");
+const AudioMixerKey = new ServiceKey<AudioMixer>("AudioMixer");

 Never use plain strings for service resolution — always define a ServiceKey.